exasol/ai-lab/doc/user_guide/docker/jupyter-hub.md

 This is not a complete detailed manual about JupyterHub setup and configuration - this topic is broad and well beyond the scope of this document.
 In addition, support of JupyterHub in AI Lab is very experimental and you might encounter some issues and limitations.
-This document is rather a draft, describing how the AI Lab docker container can be integrate into the JupyterHub environment.
+This document is rather a draft, describing how the AI Lab docker container can be integrated into the JupyterHub environment.
 Where needed, we provide links to the JupyterHub documentation for further reading.
 If you face some problems, don't hesitate to file a [bug report](https://github.com/exasol/ai-lab/issues).